-The key performance indicator used by management in assessing the performance of the Company are the monitoring of the fair value movement and the redemptions during the year.
+The key performance indicators used by management in assessing the performance of the Company are the monitoring of the fair value movement and the mortgage redemptions during the year, together with the trigger event around the credit rating of the Company's bank account provider.
 These have been identified by management as key drivers in the performance of the Company.
-More details for the fair value movement are in note 4 and details for the redemptions are in note 8 and 10.
+More details for the fair value movement are in note 4 and details for the redemptions are in note 8.

-The Company has made all necessary payments on the Notes in accordance with the scheduled repayment dates for the year ended 31 December 2023 and 31 December 2022.
+The Company has made all necessary payments on the Notes in accordance with the scheduled repayment dates for the years ended 31 December 2024 and 31 December 2023.